I think there's an issue with my storage device, but I'm not sure Start a free evaluation →

 Next, check all power and data cables for proper connection.
 If these are plugged in correctly and yet no sign of activity, try replacing the power cable.

 In case your device can boot, you can run a BIOS or a S.M.A.R.T. check to identify the issue.

-Important: Do NOT try and fix it yourself unless you truly are confident in the problem and solution.
+Do NOT try to fix a physically damaged HDD yourself unless you truly are confident in the problem and solution.

 Don’t open a failed hard drive.
 You can cause the needle head to scratch the platter or a speck of dust can block its mechanism.